smartcommunitylab/cartella-edit-student/README.md

 3. Run `ng serve --port 4300` in a separate terminal window to build the TypeScript, watch for changes and launch the web server

-1. Go to http://localhost:4300 in your browser
+4. Go to http://localhost:4300 in your browser

+## Deployment on server

+ng build --base-href /edit-studente/

+If ng not installed on that machine, and ionic build is supported then in that case we have to specify in angular.json file

+"baseHref": "/edit-studente/",

+in build option, and then with ionic build command it read from this configuration file.

+  "build": {
+          "builder": "@angular-devkit/build-angular:browser",
+          "options": {
+            "baseHref": "/edit-studente/",

+Note: --base-href is ignored by ionic build command